Child Sexual Offences

 At Clifford Johnston & Co, we have an experienced team of sexual offence lawyers who specialise in defending individuals accused of sexual offences against children.
 We will work with you, offering straightforward and practical legal guidance and representation, in addition to ensuring that your rights are protected.

 If you are facing allegations of child sexual offences, engaging the services of Clifford Johnston and Co. offers you the optimum chance of securing a positive outcome.
-Our credentials speak for themselves, having seen us shortlisted as finalists for Crime Team of the year at the Manchester Legal Awards in both 2019 and 2020.
+Our credentials speak for themselves, having seen us shortlisted as finalists for Crime Team of the year at the Manchester Legal Awards.

 Crime team of the year Manchester